 This programme of research investigates the role of genetic, environmental and dietary factors on production-relevant traits with the aim of improving the performance, sustainability and welfare of farmed animals.

-As the global population grows, there is a pressing need to increase the supply of safe nutritious food, while reducing the environmental impact of farming as well as improving animal welfare.
+As the global population grows, there is a pressing need to increase the supply of safe nutritious food, whilst reducing the environmental impact of farming as well as improving animal welfare.
 Understanding the genetic basis of production-relevant traits in poultry, pigs, ruminants and aquatic species is key for the sustainable intensification of farming.
 In recent decades, animal breeders have achieved huge gains in productivity through selective breeding, but indigenous breeds in low- and middle- income countries have been subject of very limited, if any, research on genetic improvement.

 This programme aims to export production-relevant traits from elite animals in the developed world and to import knowledge of how indigenous breeds in challenging environments are resilient to stressors.
 By analysing the genetic make-up of animals in populations (genotypes), their characteristics (phenotypes) and using computational tools to link them, researchers at The Roslin Institute are at the forefront of a farm animal genome revolution that will improve the precision of breeding and deliver further gains in productivity both in the UK and low- and middle- income countries.